ArthurTolley/spotify-playlist-tracker/README.md

-# Trackify Spotify Playlist Tracker
+# Spotify Playlist Tracker

-Trackify is a web application that helps you manage and filter your favorite Spotify playlists.
-It allows you to "track" a source playlist (like the UK Top 100) and maintain your own version.
-If you remove a song you don't like from your version, Trackify remembers your choice and won't re-add it, even when the original playlist updates.
+This is a web application that helps you manage and filter your favorite Spotify playlists.
+It allows you to "track" a source playlist and maintain your own version.
+If you remove a song you don't like from your version, the app remembers your choice and won't re-add it, even when the original playlist updates.

 ## ✨ Features